Applies to platform: Switchboard 5.0

 - You have a public signed SSL certificate for *.connect.example.com, (wildcard certificate for the domain), which is needed to use the Connect Web Portal.

-- If you use only devices equipped with OpenVPN version 2.3 or higher, always use TUN devices for the OpenVPN server setup.
+- If you use only devices equipped with OpenVPN version 2.3 or higher and if you plan to use Virtual IPs (IP mapping), always use TUN devices for the OpenVPN server setup.
 Indeed, older versions of OpenVPN do not support IP mapping and therefore you can not use Virtual IPs (see section Provisioning for details).

 Under the Firewall menu, go to the VPN firewall (Firewall > VPN traffic) and make sure that the switch on the left of the Enable VPN firewall label is green: This shows that the firewall is activated.
 If the switch is gray, click on it to activate it.
 After a few seconds, the switch’s color will turn green and the list of the VPN firewall rules will appear, if some rule has already been defined.